Immediate Roadside Prohibitions (IRP) Explained

 After serving the driver with the Notice of Driving Prohibition and the Notice of Vehicle Impoundment, the officer is required to complete a Report to Superintendent and send it to the Superintendent within 7 days of the incident (see section 215.47(d) of the MVA).
 The Report to Superintendent must be sworn or solemnly affirmed by the officer.
 If the Superintendent does not receive the officer’s sworn or solemnly affirmed Report to Superintendent within 7 days of the incident, then the IRP must be revoked, the vehicle released from impound and the motorists driving privileges must be reinstated.

-Disputing an Immediate Roadside Prohibition
+How to Dispute an Immediate Roadside Prohibition in BC

 A person who wishes to dispute an IRP must do so within 7 days of service of the Notice of Prohibition.
 There is no legislative authority to extend this period.
 Once the motorist disputes the prohibition, they will receive the officer’s Report to Superintendent which details the specifics of the case, (assuming the officer has sent his Report to the Superintendent).